 \end{array} \right) $

-And now we have a cubic curve that interpolates 4 control points.
+And now, we have a cubic curve that interpolates 4 control points.
 We can just sample $t \in [0, 1]$ to get the part of the curve starting from the first control point and ending in the last one.
-Note that if we were to add more constraints, then the system would become overdetermined for a cubic polynomial and we could not find a solution.
-Similarly we can not have less constraints.
+Note that if we were to add more constraints, then the system would become overdetermined for a cubic polynomial, and we could not find a solution.
+Similarly, we can not have fewer constraints.

 So this is the basic idea of constructing a single curve: